na-na-hi/renget/archive/aisekaiguide.md

 `{{char}} sits next to {{user}} in class`

-A popular thing to add is `{{user}} is a male/female unless otherwise stated.` This might avoid an embarrassing interaction later on.
+A popular thing to add is `{{user}} is a male/female unless otherwise stated.` This might avoid an annoying interaction later on.
 !!! danger unfinished
 ***
 ##Tags
 Seems to only be for discoverability.
 Accurately tag your bot anyway.
 Needs 3 minimum.
+6 Maximum.

 ***